-The transducer is the heart of any fishfinder so getting the right one can optimize your sounder performance.
-Airmar builds a wide range of transducer models for a number of marine electronics makers including Furuno, Garmin, Lowrance, and Raymarine.
+The transducer is the heart of any fishfinder, so getting the right one can optimize your sounder performance.
+Airmar builds a wide range of transducer models for several marine electronics makers including Furuno, Garmin, Lowrance, and Raymarine.

-Normally the difference between the same model transducer being used by a different brand of fishfinder will simply be the cable end that connects to the display unit.
+Usually, the difference between the same model transducer used by a different brand of fishfinder is the cable end that connects to the display unit.

-However, this is not always the case, some transducers do have internal differences depending on the marine electronics maker they are built for.
+However, that’s not always the case; some transducers do have internal differences depending on the marine electronics maker they are built for.

-Airmar also makes and markets crossover cables that allow a transducer originally built with say a 10-pin Furuno cable end to connect to a Garmin MFD.
+Airmar also makes and markets crossover cables that allow a transducer built initially with say a 10-pin Furuno cable end to connect to a Garmin MFD.

-This means as a boat operator you may be able to change out your fishfinder without the need to change a working transducer or vice versa.
+As a boat operator, you may be able to change out your fishfinder without the need to change a working transducer or vice versa.
 There may be certain cases where some aspect of transducer functionality is lost when using a crossover cable.
 For example, you may lose the water temperature function on some installations when using a crossover cable.

 Airmar B260 and SS260

 There are currently four versions of the Airmar 260 series transducer available, the B260, SS260, M260, and TM260.
-The original in the series, the Airmar B260, is a bronze thru-hull that can be mounted in an Airmar fairing block or glassed in flush to the bottom of your boat.
+The original in the series, the Airmar B260, is a bronze thru-hull that you can mount in an Airmar fairing block or glassed-in flush to the bottom of your boat.
 Because this is a large recreational transducer determining the installation layout must be done on a case by case basis.

 The B260 weighs in at a hefty 16 pounds with the transducer portion of the unit measuring 8.5-inch fore to aft, 4.5-inches wide, and slightly over 2.5-inches deep.
 Adding a fairing block to the unit increases the exposed dimensions significantly.
 A fairing block installation is over 22-inches fore to aft, and slightly over 5-inches wide and deep.
 Obviously, a large clean flat under hull surface is required for this installation.
 Deadrise can be up to 20 degrees.
 The Airmar SS260 is identical to the B260 in all aspect, except it is constructed with a stainless steel housing.